What are the types of trade finance lenders?

-There are different types of trade service providers.
-When accessing trade finance, it is crucial that business owners choose a suitable lender.
-Trade finance providers can generally be split into banks and non-bank lenders (funds and alternative financial institutions).
+Trade finance providers can broadly be split into banks and non-bank lenders (funds and alternative financial institutions).

 Banks account for the majority of financial institutions globally, although they range in size from small regional operators to large multinationals.

-Some larger commercial banks have specialised trade finance divisions, which offer trade services and debt facilities to businesses.
+Some larger commercial banks also have specialised trade finance divisions that offer trade services and debt facilities.

 New technologies and platforms have been developed to disrupt the traditional lengthy application processes for trade finance products – including risk assessment, documentation to importers and exporters and supply credit.

-There are also Export Credit Agencies (ECAs), which are government-backed institutions that guarantee a domestic companies’ exports.
-Find out more about the different ECAs around the world on our ECA hub here.
+Find out more about the different ECAs around the world on our ECA hub.